AljawharaAlbahlalDev/DAY-1/README.md

 During Lab 1 you will:

-1. Inspect `data/raw/bayan_raw_sample.csv` and document text defects in `NOTES.md`.
+1. Inspect `data/raw/bayan_raw_sample.csv` and document at least six text-defect classes in `NOTES.md`.
-2. Implement the versioned preprocessing contract in `src/bayan/preprocessing/`.
+2. Implement `normalize()` and `mask_pii()` in the versioned preprocessing module under `src/bayan/preprocessing/`.
-3. Pass the preprocessing and PII tests.
+3. Pass the golden preprocessing tests and verify 100% PII recall on the provided fixture.
-4. Build sentence segmentation.
+4. Build and validate the spaCy sentence-segmentation pipeline.
-5. Run the tokenizer audit and record evidence.
+5. Audit four candidate tokenizers and record fertility and p95 sequence-length results by language.
-6. Document the tokenizer/model decision in `DECISIONS.md`.
+6. Document the tokenizer/model decision with evidence in `DECISIONS.md#tokenizer`.
-7. Commit and push your work to your own GitHub repository.
+7. Commit and push your Lab 1 work to your own GitHub repository.

 At the end of the lab: